ethereum/populus/docs/gotchas.rst

 [42] This **is** the answer.

 [43] Inheritence in Solidity is different.
 Usually you have a Class, a Subclass, each is an independent object you can access.
 In Solidity, the inheritance is more syntatic.
-In the final compilation the compilers **copies the parent class members**, and creates a bytecode of the derived contract with the *copied* memebers.
+In the final compilation the compiler **copies the parent class members**, to create the bytecode of the derived contract with the *copied* memebers.
 In this context, ``private`` is just a notion of state variables and functions that the compiler will *not* copy.

 [44] Memory reads are limited to a width of 256 bits, while writes can be either 8 bits or 256 bits wide